-This report introduces findings from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
-This section focuses on "Japanese Prefectures People Want to Visit."
+This article introduces results from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
+This time, we focus on "Japanese Prefectures People Want to Visit."

 A. Tokyo remains firmly in 1st place.
-Interest is split between Tokyo's resurgence in East Asia and Hiroshima in Europe and America.
+Interest diverges: Tokyo's comeback in East Asia, Hiroshima in Europe and America

 Overall, Tokyo remains firmly in 1st place.
 Kyoto ranked 2nd and Osaka 3rd, reversing last year's 2nd and 3rd positions.
 Hokkaido followed in 4th place, and Okinawa in 5th.